hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 While in some regards our brains are very silly, they are also increadibly smart in other ways.
 While I'm eating a pizza I'm loving it - it's cheesy, it's crispy and doughy at the same time, and the sweetness of the tomato sauce is so good.
 But once I've inhaled the whole thing, I often feel regret.
-Sometimes it's the other way around - the food tastes bland and boring and I barely push it in (think lentils boiled in water for way too long with just a pinch of salt and nothing else); but afterwards I have a nourished feeling of "that's exactly what I needed".
+Sometimes it's the other way around - the food tastes bland and boring and I barely push it in (think plain lentils boiled in very lightly salted water); but afterwards I have a nourished feeling of "that's exactly what I needed".
 Until I find or make up a better term, I'll call it the second appraisal.
-The first one is done by our eyes, nose and mouth - how the food looks (and the other people eating it), how it smells, the tastes and textures.
+The first one is done by our eyes, nose and mouth - how the food looks (and the other people eating it), how it smells, the tastes and the textures.
 The second appraisal happens when the brain combines these signals with other, often subconsious, signals about what's happening in the gut and what's entering the bloodstream.
-To know what's good for me personally, I listen out for these second appraisals of what I eat.
+To know what's good for me personally, I listen out for these second appraisals.

+The brain decides when you stop eating, based on many contious and uncontious signals.
+I can eat a huge ammount of vegetable lasagna, potato gratin and cinnamon rolls, because I love them so much.
+Or is it something else?
+If you like the food, there are two reasons why the amount you can eat in one go is not infinite - the available volume inside you and the perceived nutrient content.
+I can eat a huge volume of vegetable lasagna, but I wouldn't be able to eat the same volume of a hearty bean stew.
+Realising that the reason I'm able to eat so much of some foods is their low density of nutrients, dampened my excitement about them.

+My brain is evolutionary programmed to look for sugars, fats and salt - stuff that was rear during most of its evolutionary period.
+Instead of blaming it for my cravings, after all it's just doing what it is supposed to do, I create the abundance that keeps it calm.
+I used to have a stack of chocolate and a freezer drawer full of lasagna, sliced sourdough, slices of cheesecake and chocolate tart.
+I could eat it any time, but there was no rush as none of it was going bad any time soon.
+That allowed me to eat broccoli, calmly assured that I could defrost a slice of cheesecake any time.
+I also stopped buying these things or ordering them in restaurants, since I have a lot at home.
+This approach is contrary to a more common "if you don't have it, you won't eat it" approach, but it works for me.